vikramhemchandar/AWS-MERN-Application-Deployment/README.md

 > curl -fsSL https://deb.nodesource.com/setup_22.x | sudo -E bash -
 > sudo apt install -y nodejs
 ```
-**Note:** npm should be installed but it is path specific, hence, we will install for every EC2 instance respectively
+**Note:** npm should be installed in the specific path for backend and frontend, hence, we will install for every EC2 instance respectively
 Clone the code from GitHub Repository
 ```
 > git clone https://github.com/UnpredictablePrashant/TravelMemory